SLiV9/numpad/docs/index.md

 Output: (100)
 ```

 By combining this trick with the carefully placement of values at certain addresses, you can implement any algorithm you want.
-Here is an algorithm that prints the alphabet:
+Here's one that prints the alphabet:

 ```
 1